How to Have a Clutter-free closet in three days

 So I did what every smart woman would and worked my way down. 😉 No!
 Not that…That will come later.

 Clutter creates stress which affects ALL areas of your health and relationships.
 Take control of your clutter and your life!

 Anytime is a great time to clear your clutter, especially new and like new items.
 We often have more than we need or use and donating is a great way to give back and place those things into the hands of someone who will actually utilize them.

 Is clutter stressing you out?
 It doesn’t have to be this way!
-Moms can have so little time after raising their kids, so I broke this down into small, achievable tasks.
+We have so little time so I broke this down into small, achievable tasks.

 If your closet is perfectly pristine begin with your child’s, guest, coat, or craft closet.